alan-turing-institute/data-classification-app/docs/development/local-development-notes.md

 * in the root project directory run `poetry add <package-name>`
 * Run `poetry update` to rebuild the `poetry.lock` file

-## Updating the compiled JS files

-If you modify the JS/CSS you may need to update the compiled files using `gulp`.
+## Making front-end UI changes

+To make CSS changes you need to modify the static/sass/main.scss file.
+This file should then be compiled by running a `gulp` command.

+If Gulp isn't already installed, you will need to install `gulp` and `gulp-cli` which require `node`.

+ `npm install --global gulp-cli`

-You will need to install `gulp` and `gulp-cli` which require `node`.
-It is strongly recommended that you do not install node directly but use a node versioning tool such as `nvm`.
+It's strongly recommended that you do not install node directly but use a node versioning tool such as `nvm`.

+To run the gulp library, `cd` to the static directory and use `gulp sass` to comple css from static/css/main.scss or `gulp js` to compile JavaScript changes in static/js/main.js.
+Running the `gulp` command alone will compile both css and js.
+After the command has succesfully completed (this may take a few seconds), you will be able to see changes by refrershing the application in the browser.

 The `gulpfile` is at `static/gulpfile.js`.

-To use gulp you may need to install it first: `npm install --global gulp-cli` To run the gulp library, cd to the static directory and use `gulp sass` to comple css from static/css/main.scss or `gulp js` to compile JavaScript changes in static/js/main.js.
-Running `gulp` will compile both css and js.

-### Apply migrations
+## Apply migrations

 If a code update has modified the database models, you will need to run the migration on your local database.